 When you are considering getting bees, there are many things that you need to know.
 Finding a good online beekeeping course should be your first stop.
-One of the most frustrating parts of beekeeping for beginners is deciding how to start.
+One of the most frustrating parts getting started with bees is deciding how to start.
 Managing a hive filled with thousands of stinging insects requires a bit of education.
-Beekeeping courses are a great way to learn from different people who have experience with bees.
+Online beekeeping courses are a great way to learn from different people who have experience with bees.